 - Sign in or sign up (Google, GitHub, or email:no credit card required).
 You won’t see this step if you’re already logged in.

-- Wait a couple of minutes while Bolt creates your app.
+Wait approximately five minutes while Bolt creates your app.

 - Try it out in the Preview window.
-Pick an animal, pick a category, and get names.
-(The celebrity puns are our favorite.)
+Pick an animal, pick a category, and generate a name.

 Congrats!
 You just built your first Bolt web app!